 - Higher than normal blood levels of androgens

 - Multiple cysts on one or both ovaries

 - Losing weight.
 Healthy eating habits and regular physical activity can help relieve PCOS-related symptoms.
 Losing weight may help to lower your blood glucose levels, improve the way your body uses insulin, and help your hormones reach normal levels.
-Even a 10% loss in body weight (for example, a 150-pound woman losing 15 pounds) can help make your menstrual cycle more regular and improve your chances of getting pregnant.3 Learn more about fitness and nutrition.
+Even a 10% loss in body weight (for example, a 150-pound woman losing 15 pounds) can help make your menstrual cycle more regular and improve your chances of getting pregnant.3 Learn more about healthy weight.

 - Removing hair.
 You can try facial hair removal creams, laser hair removal, or electrolysis to remove excess hair.
 You can find hair removal creams and products at drugstores.
 Procedures like laser hair removal or electrolysis must be done by a doctor and may not be covered by health insurance.

 - Slowing hair growth.
 A prescription skin treatment (eflornithine HCl cream) can help slow down the growth rate of new hair in unwanted places.